Random Ridge Winery

 Random Ridge is a panoramic 42-acre ranch perched on the southern-most ridge of the Mayacamas mountains, in Napa’s Mount Veeder appellation.

-Bill and Susan Hawley were 27 years old and had a 1-year old son, Emile, when they purchased the wild Mayacamas mountain property in the summer of 1979.
+Bill and Susan Hawley were each 27 and had a 1-year old son, Emile, when they purchased the wild Mayacamas mountain property in the summer of 1979.
 The site was densely forested, located at the end of a barely-negotiable dirt fire road marking the Napa/Sonoma County line.

 the southern view from the observation deck